HB-1995/vehicle-tco-model/README.md

 # 🚗 Vehicle TCO Revenue Model

-A comprehensive Streamlit application for analyzing vehicle Total Cost of Ownership (TCO) and projecting revenue streams from partnerships and services.
+A comprehensive Streamlit application for analyzing vehicle Total Cost of Ownership (TCO) and projecting revenue streams from partnerships, services, and user growth.

 ## 📊 Features